-- Acquisitions In the first quarter of 2015, we paid cash of \$2.8 in deferred payments and ownership increases related to prior acquisitions.
-In addition to potential cash expenditures for new acquisitions, we expect to pay approximately \$65.0 over the remainder of 2015 related to prior acquisitions.
-We may also be required to pay approximately \$25.0 related to put options held by minority shareholders if exercised during 2015.
-We will continue to evaluate strategic opportunities to grow and continue to strengthen our market position, particularly in our digital and marketing services offerings, and to expand our presence in high-growth and key strategic world markets. - Dividends In the first quarter of 2015, we paid a cash dividend of \$0.120 per share on our common stock, which corresponded to an aggregate dividend payment of \$49.3.
-Assuming we continue to pay a quarterly dividend of \$0.120 per share, and there is no significant change in the number of outstanding shares as of March 31, 2015, we would expect to pay an additional approximately \$149.0 in 2015. - Restructuring In the first quarter of 2015, we paid cash of approximately \$1.0 in connection with restructuring actions.
-We expect to pay approximately \$3.0 over the remainder of 2015, with cash payments expected to be made through 2021. - Contributions to pension plans Our funding policy regarding our pension plans is to make contributions necessary to satisfy minimum pension funding requirements, plus such additional contributions as we consider appropriate to improve the plans' funded status.
-During the first quarter of 2015, we contributed \$0.6 and \$5.9 of cash to our domestic and foreign pension plans, respectively.
-For the remainder of 2015, we expect to contribute approximately \$3.0 and \$17.0 of cash to our domestic and foreign pension plans, respectively. - Other payments and obligations In April 2015, we made a payment of \$0.9 pursuant to a licensing agreement and acquisition of the rights to use a trademark.
-We expect to make a final cash payment of approximately \$21.0 during 2015.
+- Acquisitions In the first half of 2015, we paid cash of \$45.6 in deferred payments for prior-year acquisitions as well as ownership increases in our consolidated subsidiaries.
+In addition to potential cash expenditures for new acquisitions, we expect to pay approximately \$24.0 over the remainder of 2015 related to prior acquisitions.
+We may also be required to pay approximately \$20.0 related to put options held by minority shareholders if exercised during 2015.
+We will continue to evaluate strategic opportunities to grow and continue to strengthen our market position, particularly in our digital and marketing services offerings, and to expand our presence in high-growth and key strategic world markets. - Dividends In the first half of 2015, we paid two quarterly cash dividends of \$0.120 per share on our common stock, which corresponded to an aggregate dividend payment of \$98.5.
+Assuming we continue to pay a quarterly dividend of \$0.120 per share, and there is no significant change from the number of outstanding shares as of June 30, 2015, we would expect to pay approximately \$99.0 over the remainder of 2015. - Restructuring In the first half of 2015, we paid cash of approximately \$2.0 in connection with prior restructuring plans.
+We expect to pay approximately \$3.0 over the remainder of 2015, with cash payments expected to be made through 2021. - Contributions to pension plans Our funding policy regarding our pension plans is to make contributions necessary to satisfy minimum pension funding requirements, plus such additional contributions as we consider appropriate to improve the funded status of the plans.
+During the first half of 2015, we contributed \$1.9 and \$11.5 of cash to our domestic and foreign pension plans, respectively.
+For the remainder of 2015, we expect to contribute approximately \$1.0 and \$11.0 of cash to our domestic and foreign pension plans, respectively.